 After photographing the document, I lightly surface cleaned it with grated vinyl eraser and began a long process of slowly humidifying and trying to pull the vellum back into alignment.
 Originally, the gap in the middle of this document was almost 4cm.
 The treatment consisted of humidifying, pinning out, humidifying until I felt the vellum would not move any more.
 Perhaps some of the areas around the shrunken bits were close but not over the shrinkage temperature.
 Three times, the vellum was humidified, stretched, dried and pinned out.

 After repairing the losses with toned tissue, I constructed a thread mount.
-Mr. B. wanted to put this document on more of less permanent display, and given the large area of losses, I wanted a mounting system that would keep the two main halves as planar as possible.
+The owner wanted to put this document on more of less permanent display, and given the large area of losses, I wanted a mounting system that would keep the two main halves as planar as possible.
 The beauty of a thread mount is that if the humidity increases, the vellum relaxes and the thread swells slightly, shortening in length and taking up the slack of the relaxed vellum.
 If the humidity is lowered, the vellum shrinks and the thread shrinks, causing the twist to loosen and lengthen.
 If the thread is properly chosen and prepared, this system of mounting can accommodate a range of changes in humidity.

 The next step was to mat the document, hiding the threads, then it was framed, care being taken to add spacers so the threads were allowed to move.